marcglasberg/asyncredux.com/react/intro.md

 Async Redux aims to be very easy at first, but also to continue being easy when the inevitable complexity of web and mobile development arises.
-It works perfectly with TypeScript and allows for easy IDE navigation.
+It plays well with TypeScript, and preserves IDE navigation.

 ### Comparing with Zustand